-We present in Figure 1, initial results from the parallel clustering service implemented on the 8 core Intel machine labeled Intel8b in table 1.
-We chose an improved K-means [16] algorithm whose structure can be straightforwardly and efficiently parallelized using MPI style programming.
-This method [17] uses a multi-scale approach to avoid false minima and has a parallel overhead [18] that decreases asymptotically like 1/grain size as the data set increases.
+Clustering on chemical properties is an important tool [15] for finding for example a set of chemicals similar to each other and so likely candidates for a given drug.
+We present in fig. 1, initial results from a parallel clustering implemented on the 8 core Intel machine labeled Intel8A in table 1.
+We chose an improved Kmeans [16] algorithm whose structure can be straightforwardly parallelized using MPI style programming.
+This method [17] uses a multiscale approach to avoid false minima and has a parallel overhead [18] that decreases asymptotically like 1/grain size as the data set increases.
 Here grain size is the dataset size divided by the number of processors (cores) which is here 8.
-Putting T(n) as the execution time on n cores, we can define
+Putting T(n) as the execution time on n cores. we can define

-Overhead $$f = (PT(P)-T(1))/T(1)$$

-Efficiency $\varepsilon = 1/(1+f)$
+Overhead f = (PT(P)-T(1))/T(1)Efficiency $\varepsilon = 1/(1+f)$

 Note that the advent of multicore systems is likely to prompt a re-examination of algorithms with preference being given to those that can be efficiently parallelized.
-Our results required arrangement of data in memory to avoid any interference in cache lines accessed by different cores; such interference increased memory traffic and produced factors of 2 variations in runtime [33] for our initial implementation.
-We present typical results in figure 1 for Intel8b.
-They show an overhead decreasing (efficiency tending to 1 and speedups to 8) as the grain size increases.
+Our results required arrangement of data in memory to avoid any interference in cache lines accessed by different cores; such interference increased memory traffic and produced factors of 2 variations in runtime.
+The presented results in fig. 1 are reproducible and show overheads decreasing (efficiency tending to 1 and speedups to 8) as the grain size increases.